puzzmo-com/xd-crossword-tools/README.md

 const xd = puzToXd(puzBuffer)
 ```

-This should cover most features in puz and xd.
+This API should cover most features in puz and xd.

 ### UClick .xml to .xd